dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/Rocky.rst

 ..
 [1] This version of Rocky Linux does not support vLLM installation via Omnia.

 .. note::
-    Always deploy the "Server with GUI" edition of OS on the control plane.
+    Always deploy the "Server with GUI" edition of the Rocky Linux OS on the control plane.